instana/iOSAgent/contributing.md

 # Contributing

+This is an open source project, and we appreciate your help!

+In order to clarify the intellectual property license granted with contributions from any person or entity, a Contributor License Agreement ("CLA") must be on file that has been signed by each contributor, indicating agreement to the license terms below.
+This license is for your protection as a contributor as well as the protection of Instana and its customers; it does not change your rights to use your own contributions for any other purpose.

+Please print, fill out, and sign the contributor license agreement.
+Once completed, please scan the document as a PDF file and email to the following email address: bastian.krol@instana.com.

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.